 When someone mentions family, what comes to mind?
 That may seem to be a dumb question to some, but the truth is family can have several different meanings.
 If you stop to think about it, it is amazing what one can consider a family.
 Don’t worry.
 This is not a political piece dealing with any current controversies or issues surrounding the definition of family.
-It is a straight up homage to one of my families.
+It is a straight-up homage to one of my families.
 Yes, I said one of my families.

 Most of us have more than one family.
 For most, there is a family of origin.
-You know, mom, dad and siblings.
+You know, mom, dad, and siblings.
 Then there is an extended family, grandparents, aunts, uncles, etc. Later we have our own family.
-In fact, some of us may have our own family several times, family number 1, family number 2, etc. Still others join groups that become family to us.
+In fact, some of us may have our own family several times, family number 1, family number 2, etc. Still, others join groups that become family to us.
 Saturday, May 26, 2012, I visited one of those other families, my rugby family.

 It is a little unusual for someone born in the Midwest and raised in the Southwest to have a rugby family.
 I just happen to be one of those lucky few.
-On Saturday, my old club was hosting a rugby tournament to raise funds in memory of one our mates who died of a particularly nasty cancer a few years ago.
+On Saturday, my old club was hosting a rugby tournament to raise funds in memory of one of our mates who died of a particularly nasty cancer a few years ago.
 I took the opportunity to drop by and see a few old friends and watch a little summer rugby.

 As luck would have it, one of the young guys playing for a visiting team was the son of someone against whom I’d played back in the day.
-That chance meeting sent me on a bit of a nostalgic day dream back to sweatier times.
+That chance meeting sent me on a bit of a nostalgic daydream back to sweatier times.

 Rugby found me in 1974.
 That may seem like the dark ages to some, but it was not that long ago for me.
-I say rugby found me, because that is what happened.
+I say rugby found me because that is what happened.
 Like most people in Texas, I had never heard of rugby.
 Then a friend asked me if I’d like to join the North Texas State University Rugby Club*.
 (Now the Denton Rugby Football Club**)

 I had the same reaction most of you would have.
 I said, “What the heck is rugby?”
 He said it was a cross between football and soccer.
 He might also have mentioned something about free beer after the matches, but my memory is not what it once was.
-I am not certain if that is due to all the shots to the head I took or that beer I think my friend mentioned.
+I am not sure if that is due to all the shots to the head I took or that beer I think my friend mentioned.

 To say I’d found a home would be an understatement.
-For the next 21 years rugby was a big part of my life.
+For the next 21 years, rugby was a big part of my life.
 From August until May each year, I trained, traveled, laughed, played and drank a beer or two with my teammates.
 We bled together, sweated together and hoisted a pint together for all of those years.
 Some of the faces changed each year, but the camaraderie didn’t.
 Win, lose or draw, we had a great time.

 Ruggers like to say rugby is a ruffian’s sport played by gentlemen.
 We usually say that when contrasting ourselves with soccer, which is known as a gentleman’s sport played by ruffians.
 I cannot vouch for the disparaging remarks about soccer.
-I can attest to the validity of the claim about rugby, especially if you have a rather loose definition of a gentleman.
+I can attest to the validity of the claim about rugby, especially if you have a slightly loose definition of a gentleman.

 Players from some countries rely on the rugby sense of belonging and acceptance to travel the world.
 They travel to an area with rugby and find a temporary home.
 They find a team with which they can play.
 They find friends who will give them a place to stay and help them find work if they need it.